-67 Requirements for amendment, suspension or removal of restrictive conditions or obsolete condition, servitude or reservation registered against the title of the land

-- (1) The Municipality may, of its own accord or on application by notice in the Provincial Gazette amend, suspend or remove, either permanently or for a period specified in the notice and either unconditionally or subject to any condition so specified, any restrictive condition. - (2) An applicant who wishes to have a restrictive condition amended, suspended or removed must apply to the municipality for the amendment, suspension or removal of the restrictive condition in the manner provided for in Chapter 6. - (3) In addition to the procedures set out in Chapter 6, the owner must- - (a) submit the original title deed to the Municipality or a certified copy thereof; and - (b) submit the bondholder's consent to the application, where applicable. - (4) The Municipality must cause a notice of its intention to consider an application under subsection (1) to be served on- - (a) all organs of state that may have an interest in the title deed restriction; - (b) every holder of a bond encumbering the land;
+- 67. Requirements for amendment, suspension or removal of restrictive conditions or obsolete condition, servitude or reservation registered against the title of the land - (1) An applicant who wishes to have a restrictive condition amended, suspended or removed must apply to the municipality for the amendment, suspension or removal of the restrictive condition in the manner provided for in this By-law.

-- (c) a person whose rights or legitimate expectations will be materially and adversely affected by the approval of the application; and - (d) all persons mentioned in the title deed for whose benefit the restrictive condition applies. - (5) When the Municipality considers the removal, suspension or amendment of a restrictive condition, the Municipality must have regard to the following: - (a) the financial or other value of the rights in terms of the restrictive condition enjoyed by a person or entity, irrespective of whether these rights are personal or vest in the person as the owner of a dominant tenement; - (b) the personal benefits which accrue to the holder of rights in terms of the restrictive condition; - (c) the personal benefits which will accrue to the person seeking the removal of the restrictive condition, if it is removed; - (d) the social benefit of the restrictive condition remaining in place in its existing form; - (e) the social benefit of the removal or amendment of the restrictive condition; and - (f) whether the removal, suspension or amendment of the restrictive condition will completely remove all rights enjoyed by the beneficiary or only some of those rights.

-68 Endorsements in connection with amendment, suspension or removal of restrictive conditions

-- (1) The applicant shall, after the amendment, suspension or removal of a restrictive condition by notice in the Provincial Gazette as contemplated in section 67(1), submit the following to the Registrar of Deeds: - (a) the original title deed; - (b) the original letter of approval; and - (c) a copy of the notification of the approval. - (2) The Registrar of Deeds and the Surveyor-General must, after the amendment, suspension or removal of a restrictive condition by notice in the Provincial Gazette, as contemplated in section 63(1), make the appropriate entries in and endorsements on any relevant register, title deed, diagram or plan in their respective offices or submitted to them, as may be necessary to reflect the effect of the amendment, suspension or removal of the restrictive condition.
+- (2) The Municipality may, of its own accord or on application by notice in the Provincial Gazette and a local newspaper amend, suspend or remove, either permanently or for a period specified in the notice and either unconditionally or subject to any specified condition, any restrictive condition. - (3) In addition to the procedures set out in Chapter 6, the applicant must- - (a) submit the original title deed to the Municipality or a certified copy thereof; and - (b) submit the bondholder's consent to the application, where applicable. - (4) The Municipality must effect a notice of its intention to consider an application under subsection (1) to be served on- - (a) all organs of state that may have an interest in the title deed restriction; - (b) every holder of a bond encumbering the land; - (c) a person whose rights or legitimate expectations will be materially and adversely affected by the approval of the application; - (d) all persons mentioned in the title deed for whose benefit the restrictive condition exists; and - (e) any other person who the municipality considers to be a person who may have an interest in the application. - (5) When the Municipality considers the removal, suspension or amendment of a restrictive condition, the Municipality must have regard to the following: - (a) the financial or other value of the rights in terms of the restrictive condition enjoyed by a person or entity, irrespective of whether these rights are personal or vest in the person as the owner of a dominant piece of land; - (b) the personal benefits which accrue to the holder of rights in terms of the restrictive condition; - (c) the personal benefits which will accrue to the person seeking the removal of the restrictive condition, if it is removed; - (d) the social benefit of the restrictive condition remaining in place in its existing form; - (e) the social benefit of the removal or amendment of the restrictive condition; and - (f) whether the removal, suspension or amendment of the restrictive condition will completely remove all rights enjoyed by the beneficiary or only some of those rights. - 68.
+Endorsements in connection with amendment, suspension or removal of restrictive conditions - (1) The applicant must, after the amendment, suspension or removal of a restrictive condition by notice in the Provincial Gazette as contemplated in section 67, submit the following to the Registrar of Deeds: - (a) the original title deed; - (b) the original letter of approval; and - (c) a copy of the notification of the approval. - (2) The Registrar of Deeds and the Surveyor-General must, after the amendment, suspension or removal of a restrictive condition by notice in the Provincial Gazette and local newspaper make the appropriate entries in and endorsements on any relevant register, title deed, diagram or plan in their respective offices or submitted to them, as may be necessary to reflect the effect of the amendment, suspension or removal of the restrictive condition.